Igniting passion for philanthropy throughout Clayton County.

-Since 2003, Spark Clayton! has granted more than $250,000 to area nonprofits to respond to the changing needs of the community.
+Since 2003, Spark Clayton! has granted more than $320,000 to area nonprofits to respond to the changing needs of the community.
 Organizations receive grants for general operating support, which gives grantees the ability to use funds where they are most needed.
-Last year’s grantees include Angkor Resource Center, Arts Clayton, House of Dawn and Scholar Works Enterprises of Georgia.
+Last year’s grantees include The Family Health Centers of Georgia and Clayton State University Foundation.

 2017 Grant Cycle Timeline

 The 2017 grant cycle will follow the General Operating Support cycle timeline.

 • Friday, April 14th – Organizations interested in being considered for a 2017 General Operating Support grant complete/update Organization Profile and Common Grant Application on the online portal

 • Friday, May 19th – Selected applicants contacted and invited to submit a Grant Application Supplement

 • Friday, June 9th – Grant Application Supplement due

 • Thursday, October 26th – Applicants notified of funding decision

 The General Operating Support Guidelines should be followed, however with the following differences in eligibility criteria for Spark Clayton!

 • Must be located and/or providing services within Clayton County; all funds from Spark Clayton! grants must be spent within Clayton County